 Parole is integral in the NSW Criminal Justice System.
-It is administered by the NSW State Parole Authority (SPA) which involves 5 officials.
+It is administered by the NSW State Parole Authority which involves five officials:

 The hearings are usually held in the Parramatta District Court precinct, at the Sydney West Trial Courts building.